stuartellis/stuartellis-site-hugo/content/articles/jenkins-pipeline.md

 Jenkins uses the [Groovy](http://www.groovy-lang.org/) scripting language for defining jobs with Pipeline, but you can write scripts without learning the details of Groovy.
+Your job code can call functions from any Jenkins plugin that supports Pipeline.

 In most cases, you put the script in a file (called *Jenkinsfile* by default), and add this to the version control repository for your project.
 This means that each job only need a minimal configuration on the Jenkins server, which specifies the Jenkinsfile.

-You can write Pipeline scripts directly into the Web interface of Jenkins, but should only use this feature for development and testing.
+You can also write Pipeline scripts directly into the Web interface of Jenkins, but should only use this feature for development and testing.

-Your job code may call functions from any Jenkins plugin that supports Pipeline.
+# Installation #

 To integrate Docker with Pipeline, install Docker on the Jenkins server and add the [CloudBees Docker Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Pipeline+Plugin)